 - For passport services at the Hobe Sound branch office.
 Call (772) 288-5553 for an appointment.

 The public is strongly encouraged to continue using the Clerk's online services, chat service, telephone assistance of the drop box located at the Courthouse, 100 SE Ocean Blvd.
 It is available weekdays from 8:30 a.m. – 4:30 p.m.
 For those making in-person visits, a variety of safety measures will be in place.
 For more information, please visit the Martin County Clerk of the Court’s website.

 The Clerk announced that all jury trials have been cancelled by the Florida Supreme Court through July 2; limited court hearings will be held pursuant to court administrative orders.
 The Florida Court’s e-Filing Portal is fully operational for court case filings.

-Martin County Property Appraiser: The Martin County Property Appraiser’s Office will open to walk-in traffic on Monday, June 1.
+The Martin County Property Appraiser’s Office is open to walk-in traffic as of Monday, June 1.
 The Martin County Property Appraiser’s office would like to remind property owners that many services can be done online: